Key Takeaways

 The Bottom Line

-Red light therapy offers healthcare practitioners one of the highest-ROI equipment investments available: near-zero variable costs (no consumables, minimal staff time), 92-95% gross margins, break-even in weeks (not months or years), and a growing market with increasing patient demand.
-It complements rather than competes with your existing services, creates genuine patient value backed by strong evidence, and differentiates your practice in a competitive landscape.
+Red light therapy can give healthcare practitioners a credible, evidence-supported way to expand patient care.
+It complements rather than competes with existing services, creates genuine patient value backed by strong evidence, and differentiates your practice in a competitive landscape.